Ari Norman: Career

 Ari D Norman Ltd became 'the brand behind the brand'.
-Norman was commissioned to create work for many large brands including Parker Pens, The Orient Express and Wedgewood.
-For Parker Pens, he created a new version of their classic Snake Pen which is now a collectors item.
+Norman was commissioned to create work for many large brands including Parker Pens, The Orient Express and Wedgwood.
+For Parker Pens, he created a new version of their classic Snake Pen which is now a collector's item.

 In recognition of his international work, Norman was awarded the Queens Award for Export Achievement in 1989 and was invited to Buckingham Palace.
 He was unable to attend this event as he was exhibiting abroad but sent his mother along instead.
 In 1992, he was invited to join the Worshipful Guild of Goldsmiths in recognition of his services to the silver industry and his promotion of the hallmarking system, and was awarded the Freedom of the City of London.
-Following these awards, Norman was given the right to apply for his own family Coat of Arms.
-Norman spent a number of years designing the Coat of Arms and created a collection of personal familial symbols as part of the Coat of Arms that would represent his family name over the coming generations.
+Following these awards, Norman was given the right to apply for his own family coat of arms.
+Norman spent a number of years designing the coat of arms and created a collection of personal familial symbols as part of the coat of arms that would represent his family name over the coming generations.
 This was presented to Norman by the Royal College of Arms in 1996.

 Ari Norman has long been an advocate for the hallmarking system and has promoted the system globally.
 Norman travelled the world explaining the hallmarking system so that clients could understand the craftsmanship and quality that a hallmark signifies.
 The system is the oldest form of consumer protection in existence.
 All the silver produced by Ari D Norman Ltd bears the full British Hallmark with the exception of pieces too small or too delicate to bear it, in which case they are marked 925.
 When Ari D Norman Ltd became the first British silversmith to receive the Queen’s Award for Export Achievement, to recognise the achievement and the fact that Ari Norman had been one of the most vocal advocates of the system globally, the Queen’s Award Mark was applied as an additional hallmark to their silver items.
-This hallmark is unique only to Ari D Norman and has never been authorised to any other silversmith since.
-It can be found in Bradbury’s book of Hallmarks.
+This hallmark is unique to Ari D Norman and can be found in Bradbury’s book of Hallmarks.

 In 2012, Norman commissioned a series of urban art murals to be painted by a local artist, Abe Sesay, across the facade of their headquarters in London depicting a number of race issues from the Olympic Games including the members of the Israeli Olympic team who were murdered at the 1972 Munich Olympics, Tommie Smith and John Carlos who stood for the Black Power movement at the 1968 Olympics and sprinter Jesse Owens who raced at the 1936 Olympics.